Definition of a Payment

 After being Applied to a charge, a payment can be easily un-applied by opening either the charge or the payment itself and removing the unwanted relationship (by clicking the [x] button next to it, then saving).
 At this point, the funds return to the un-applied status until they are applied again.

-All the information presented above should sound familiar.
-This is the way payments have always worked inside of iClassPro.
-What isn't as obvious, is that now we are tracking each change in a payment's status within iClassPro, we are reporting information about what happens to payments after they are recorded in iClassPro on a day-by-day basis in financial reports.
+Within iClassPro, we are tracking each change in a payment's status and reporting information about what happens to payments after they are recorded on a day-by-day basis in financial reports.
 This results in a timeline type of view of your financial data.
 This is different from the previous system in that charge dates, payment dates and new applied dates become vital data.

 For example, if a payment taken today is applied to a future dated charge in the system, the payment is considered un-applied until the entry date for that charge.
 On the date the payment is recorded, it will appear as new income on the financial reports that it is un-applied.
 This is because if you were to plot the payment and charge on a timeline, the charge is not current on the date of the payment.

 On the date of the charge entry, the payment will be shown again in the adjustments section of the Program Deposit Split report as being applied - with a negative entry shown in the un-applied section (to show money being moved out of un-applied payments) and an equal positive entry corresponding to the program and charge category of the charge (showing the same money getting applied).
 This has a $0 effect on the totals of the adjustments section.